-a) Expiry of timer Tyb.
+a) Expiry of timer T3555.

-The network shall, on the first expiry of the timer Tyb, retransmit the CONFIGURATION UPDATE COMMAND message and shall reset and start timer Tyb.
-This retransmission is repeated four times, i.e. on the fifth expiry of timer Tyb, the procedure shall be aborted.
+The network shall, on the first expiry of the timer T3555, retransmit the CONFIGURATION UPDATE COMMAND message and shall reset and start timer T3555.
+This retransmission is repeated four times, i.e. on the fifth expiry of timer T3555, the procedure shall be aborted.